jabusir/code-challenge/README.md

 ## Submitting

-Create a GitHub repo and email your point-of-contact the link.
+Create a GitHub repo and email your point of contact the link.

 If - for whatever reason - you cannot create a GitHub repo for this challenge, it is also acceptable to 'zip' the directory and provide your submission as an email attachment.